patrykplonka/patrykplonka/README.md

 # 💫 About Me:
 I am a third-year Computer Science student at the University of Bielsko-Biała.
-Currently, I work as a Programming Instructor at Giganci Programowania, where I teach children and teenagers the fundamentals of programming.<br>
+Currently, I work as a Programming Instructor at Giganci Programowania, where I teach children and teenagers the fundamentals of programming, fostering their problem-solving skills and logical thinking.<br>

 ## 🌐 Socials: